The third generation Lexus IS has its own take on compact executive saloon motoring. You might like it. Jonathan Crouch drives one.

 Cost of Ownership

 Two engines are on offer to IS buyers.
-Both deliver similar outputs but one costs nearly twice as much to run as the other.
+Both deliver similar outputs but one costs much more to run as the other.
 No prizes then, for guessing which unit will mop up the most sales.
-It won't be the 2.5-litre petrol V6 you'll find in the IS 250.
-This engine may be creamy smooth and slightly more efficient than it was when plumbed into the previous generation IS but its figures - 32.8mpg on the combined cycle and 199g/km of CO2 - still struggle in the modern era.
+It won't be the 2.0-litre petrol turbo you'll find in the IS 200t.
+This engine may be smooth and much more efficient than the old IS 250 variant 2.5-litre V6 but its figures - 39.2mpg on the combined cycle and 167g/km of CO2 - still struggle in the modern era.
 And get worse than that if you choose an upper-spec variant with bigger wheels.
-Insurance groupings range between 31 and 33.
-On to consider the running costs of the petrol/electric IS 300h hybrid we tried - which make very impressive reading indeed, even against the best of this car's 2.0-litre diesel-powered compact executive saloon rivals.
+On to consider the running costs of the petrol/electric IS 300h hybrid most will want - which make very impressive reading indeed, even against the best of this car's 2.0-litre diesel-powered compact executive saloon rivals.
 The 97g/km CO2 return means a reduction in benefit-in-kind company car tax to just 11%, plus this car won't suffer from the 3% Benefit-in-Kind surcharge that's applied to all diesels.
-Independent experts KwikCarCost reckon that a 40% tax payer who opts for an IS 300h will save around £907 a year in tax over the cost of running a comparable Mercedes C220 CDI.
-As for fuel consumption, the official figures suggest that the IS 300h is capable of 65.7mpg on the combined cycle, which betters rival Mercedes and Audi models and gets within a few percentage points of the class-leading Efficient Dynamics 3 Series BMW.
-And finally, Lexus residuals are amongst the strongest in the sector: independent specialists CAP reckon that after 3 years and/or 60,000 miles, this IS 300h should still be worth around 37% of what you originally paid for it.
+Independent experts KwikCarCost reckon that a 40% tax payer who opts for an IS 300h will save around £907 a year in tax over the cost of running a comparable Mercedes C220 diesel.
+As for fuel consumption, the official figures suggest that the IS 300h is capable of 67.3mpg on the combined cycle, which is pretty close to what you'd get in a rival diesel Audi A4 or Mercedes C-Class, while running on cheaper fuel.
+It'll also help that Lexus residuals are amongst the strongest in the sector: independent specialists CAP reckon that after 3 years and/or 60,000 miles, this IS 300h should still be worth around 37% of what you originally paid for it.
 Its insurance groupings range between 32 and 34.

 If you thought that Lexus was the company that tried to copy the Germans and always turned up a day late and a dollar short, you need to try this car.
 It looks right, it feels good and it makes eminent sense on the balance sheet.
-Or at least this hybrid version does.
-Though the conventional IS250 is a likeable car, it isn't efficient enough to attract the business buyers Lexus needs.
+Or at least the hybrid version does.
+Though the conventional IS200t is a likeable car, it isn't efficient enough to attract the business buyers Lexus needs.
 People who really ought to be considering this hybrid IS 300h.
-Lexus didn't do diesel that well but it's hard to argue with the fact that it does hybrid brilliantly with a car that many will feel suddenly makes its German rivals look old, noisy and dirty.
+Lexus didn't do diesel that well but it's hard to argue with the fact that it does hybrid brilliantly with a car that many will feel makes its German rivals look old, noisy and dirty.
 True, the vague response from the thrashy CVT auto gearbox undermines the driving experience somewhat but if you can live with that, there's plenty else to like.
-Nothing else in the compact executive saloon segment is quieter, cleaner, better equipped and as affordable to tax.
+Affordable running costs and plenty of equipment for example, plus recent tax law changes mean that the pendulum is swinging back towards petrol power once again.
 Add in the arresting looks and a dealer network routinely steeped in praise by every survey going and I think there's room for this Japanese brand to be optimistic about its prospects with this car.
 It's the best small Lexus yet made.
 And that makes it a very desirable thing indeed.